Open Data Hub logo

 • Red Hat OpenShift Serverless: A cloud-native development model that allows for serverless deployments of models.
 OpenShift Serverless is based on the open source Knative project.

-To install the single model serving platform, you have the following options:
+To install the single-model serving platform, you have the following options:

 Automated installation

-If you have not already created a ServiceMeshControlPlane or KNativeServing resource on your OpenShift cluster, you can configure the Open Data Hub Operator to install KServe and its dependencies.
+If you have not already created a ServiceMeshControlPlane or KNativeServing resource on your OpenShift cluster, you can configure the Open Data Hub Operator to install KServe and configure its dependencies.

 Manual installation